MicrosoftDocs/entra-docs/docs/identity-platform/includes/native-auth-api/user-attribute-format.md

 ### Reference user attributes

 When you [create a sign-up user-flow](../../../external-id/customers/how-to-user-flow-sign-up-sign-in-customers.md), you configure user attributes that you want to collect from the user during sign-up.
-The names of the user attributes in the Microsoft Entra admin center aren't similar to how you reference them in the native authentication API.
+The names of the user attributes in the Microsoft Entra admin center different from how you reference them in the native authentication API.

 For example, *Display Name* in the Microsoft Entra admin center is referenced as *displayName* in the API.